dysquard/pgpa/README.md

   Extract the .rar file to any folder(better to use `WinRAR` to extract).

+  If you have any trouble with that RAR file, you can <a href="https://github.com/dysquard/pgpa/releases/download/107/GamepadPro.Active.Tool.exe" target="_blank">  Download Exe File(Must on PC).

   Connect your phone to PC via USB cable.